fedfontana/0h_h1_solver/frontend/README.md

   - green toast otherwise
 - maybe add icons to buttons?

-- maybe on `board/<repr>` show only the board, the solve button and the check button and make it so that the clear button returns to the original url of the page (original puzzle)

 functionality stuff
-- maybe add possibilty to highlight initial state (easier way to copy solution)
 - add settings and about tab with:
   - theme
   - about and credits